-God wants us to walk—live our lives—by faith, but our pride and vanity, mirroring the attitude of Satan the Devil, frequently get in the way.
-John Ritenbaugh delves into the depths of pride and its tragic results for the individual and for all mankind, most of all because it causes us to reject God and His Word.
+God wants us to walk—live our lives—by faith, but our pride and vanity frequently get in the way.
+Critically, pride causes us to reject God and His Word.

 Fourteenth-century conqueror Tamerlane learned a valuable lesson from a tiny ant, motivating him to turn defeat into victory.
 Mike Ford explores Proverbs' admonition to observe the ant, concentrating on the qualities of initiative.

 It is quite rare to see a person who truly hungers and thirsts after God's way, but this is the kind of desire God wants us to have.
-John Ritenbaugh explains what Jesus means in this fourth beatitude.